giantswarm/releases/announcements/move-to-cluster-api.md

 - You have limited control over configuration of individual parts of the infrastructure.
 The product is not flexible enough and sometimes doesn't support all of your use cases.
 - Adding new functionalities is time-consuming and as hyperscalers (Amazon, Microsoft) expand their offering it becomes increasingly difficult to keep up and make it all available to you in a timely manner.
 - Your cluster management is limited to what Giant Swarm tooling enables and there are no available alternatives.
-- Although Giant Swarm provides pure Vanilla Kubernetes clusters, it is currently not possible to move the workload clusters and have them managed by another product without migration.
+- Although Giant Swarm provides pure "vanilla" Kubernetes clusters, it is currently not possible to move the workload clusters and have them managed by another product without migration.

 Giant Swarm has been watching closely the development of the upstream Cluster API project and since it achieved a satisfying level of maturity, decided to adopt it in order to address all of the downsides mentioned above and bring more value to you:
 - A lot more flexibility and configurability over your infastructure.
 Things like deploying into existing networks or ... will now be possible.